-Free API Features
+Taxonomy API Features

-Our Open Skills module gives you free access to the Skills and TitlesAPIs, providing a consistent, standardized way to describe skills and job titles across your systems.
-You can explore the Skills API in more detail here.
+Our most common taxonomies are accessed through the Skills, Titles, and Occupation Taxonomy APIs, providing a consistent, standardized way to describe skills, job titles, and occupations across your systems.
+You can explore these APIs in more detail here.

-Why Use Standard Taxonomy?
+Why Use a Standard Taxonomy?

 HighlightDescription